 Do you pay your taxes?
 All of them?
 Why?

 You’re going to whose house?
 The tax collector’s house?

-When the gospels contain passages referring to the “Herodians” or questions about Caesar and taxes, these were not mere issues of political rhetoric like Democrats and Republicans here in the United States.
-This was a matter of picking sides in an on-going, often violent and deadly, conflict between the oppressed and the oppressors.
+When the gospels contain passages referring to the “Herodians” or questions directed to Jesus about Caesar and taxes, these were not mere issues of political rhetoric and division like Democrats and Republicans debating here in the United States.
+These were matters of potentially picking sides in pre-existing conflicts that were often violent and deadly.

 This was the world of Jesus.

 This was the tense, beautiful context where he called his first disciples.

 He showed them that salvation and the establishment of God’s kingdom doesn’t come in strength of arms, destruction of life, or shedding of blood.
 Instead, it comes through healing hands that restore lives by touching those with untouchable skin diseases, returning the ability to walk and move and feel to the crippled and paralyzed, bringing sight to blind eyes and noises to deaf ears, and giving life to dead sons and daughters.